The Four Hybrid Workplace Models for the Future of Work

 - Varied workplace restrictions.
 Employees in some regions are still dividing time between the office and remote working as COVID-19 restrictions ease.

 - A change in attitude.
-Having experienced remote work during the pandemic, companies are more open to changing their policies and company culture to support a hybrid work environment.
+Having experienced remote work during the pandemic, companies are more open to changing their work policies and company culture to support a hybrid work environment.

 - Employee experience.
 Companies that offer hybrid work are better at attracting and retaining talent.